Thomson–East Coast Line: Depots

-Technical details

 Train control

 The Thomson–East Coast Line is equipped with Alstom Urbalis 400 Communications-based train control (CBTC) moving block signalling system with Automatic train control (ATC) under Automatic train operation (ATO) GoA 4 (UTO).
 The subsystems consist of Automatic train protection (ATP) to govern train speed, Iconis Automatic Train Supervision (ATS) to track and schedule trains and Smartlock Computer-based interlocking (CBI) system that prevents incorrect signal and track points to be set.

-Alstom will also be supplying platform screen doors for the Thomson–East Coast Line.
+Alstom supplies the platform screen doors for the Thomson–East Coast Line.

+Fares

+All Thomson–East Coast Line stations began to have top-up kiosks that only accepts cashless payments whereas there is only one general ticketing machine (GTM) in each station.
+With the removal of single-trip tickets, all remaining GTM machines were replaced by TUK-A. Commuters can still top up at the minimum of $2 for School Smartcard, ITE Student card and Diploma Student card, $5 for persons with disabilities and $10 for adults and Passion Silver using cash.
+E-payment top-ups remains unchanged at the minimum $5 for students and $10 for adults.

+Public transport journeys were paid using MasterCard, NETS, VISA, American Express, CEPAS 3.0 EZ-Link, CEPAS 3.0 Concession, NETS Prepaid and the early CEPAS versions (utilising Card-Based Ticketing (CBT)) of EZ-Link, Concession and NETS stored-value cards (commonly known as NETS FlashPay).
+As a result, SimplyGo is there for any travel, card and fare enquiries.

 Rolling stock

-The first generation of rolling stock being introduced onto the Thomson–East Coast Line is the CT251, built by Kawasaki Heavy Industries & CRRC Qingdao Sifang in Qingdao, China.
-The trains are built with 5 doors per side per car similar to that of Hong Kong MTR trains or Type A trains in China, which is the very first in Singapore to have this configuration.
+The first generation of rolling stock being introduced onto the Thomson–East Coast Line is the T251, built by Japan's Kawasaki Heavy Industries and China's CRRC Qingdao Sifang in Qingdao, China.
+The trains are built with 5 doors per side per car, which is the very first in Singapore to have this configuration.
 They are also completely automated and driverless.
-The trains are housed at the Mandai Depot and the future East Coast Integrated Depot (shared with the Downtown and the East West lines).
+The trains are housed at the Mandai Depot and the future East Coast Integrated Depot (shared with the Downtown Line and East–West Line).